cp2402/properly-sample-pipeline/README.md

 * Raw data is first ingested into a data lake, then processing tasks clean/load data to DWH source layer
 * Analytic transforms are then applied within a staging layer to build final end-user presentation layer
-    1. Using listed postal code for recreational facility, join with postal locations table
+    1. Using listed postal code for recreational facility, join with postal locations table (deprecated)
     2. Compute proximity between property sales and recreational facilities using paired lat/lng data
     3. Pivot proximity data into feature columns (nearby count and closest facility) for simplified access
 * Output is provided as OBT (one big table) in presentation layer